udilerner99/My_Notes/nyc_taxi_demo/README.md

 08:43:37  All checks passed!

+when working in vs code i recommend using the snowflake extension and dbt power user extension.

 5. now that we connected with dbt we can start write our models.
 6. lets start with defining our source metadata on the sources_metadata.yml file. using get_ddl we can get source table schema for the metadata creation: